telerik/ajax-docs/controls/grid/columns/column-types.md

 * **MaxFileSize** - Specifies the maximum allowed file size in bytes.

 When a download button is clicked in a **GridAttachmentColumn**, **RadGrid** fires the **ItemCommand** event that can be used to either cancel the downloading, or to implement custom download logic.
-The event argument object can be cast to type **GridDownloadAttachmentCommandEventArgs**, providing additional properties related to the downloadedattachment.
+The event argument object can be cast to type **GridDownloadAttachmentCommandEventArgs**, providing additional properties related to the downloaded attachment.

 * **AttachmentColumn** - Reference to the **GridAttachmentColumn** instance from which the download event is fired.